sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dashboard/index.md

 When you choose one of the values in a template, the rest will be populated.
 You can choose checking metrics for a specific page, browser and connectivity.

 ## The namespace
-The default namespace is *sitespeed_io.default* and the example dashboards are built upon that the first part of the namespace is still *sitespeed_io* but feel free to change the second part.
-Keeping the first part will make the example dashboards work.
+The default namespace is *sitespeed_io.default* and the example dashboards are built upon a constant template variable called $base that is the first part of the namespace (that default is *sitespeed_io* but feel free to change that, and then change the constant).

 ## Page summary
 The page summary shows metrics for a specific URL/page.